holycrap872/ucls-ms-intro-to-cs/CourseMaterials/01_introduction/01_lasers/lesson_plan.md

         - Maze Rules
             - Closest of one inch between two lines
     - Example of what going to do on the board
+        - I do the example
+        - Use ruler to really drive home the point
     - Split in pairs
         - Have one group work on the board
         - Go
 - Debrief
     - What was easy and what was hard?
-    - Q: What was the hardest part
-    - Q: What was unexpectedly easy?
+    - Discuss problems with getting units wrong.
+        - Mars Rover
-    - Q: How is this similar to programming computers?
+    - Discuss why humans with eyes closed is similar to computer (can't react smartly)
-    - Q: How is this different from programming computers?
-    - Q: Why are we using a restricted set of words?
 - Show maze generation algorithms
     - https://youtu.be/sVcB8vUFlmU?si=wa4j1STyxadzSAcp
     - How is this like the program's you wrote.
 How are they different?

-#### Switch to Scratch
+#### Homework

-- What do we remember about Scratch?
-    - Loops
-    - If / Else
-- Log on
-- Create a Maze
-- Only using the `move 1`, repeat X, and turn blocks solve the maze
+- Simple assessment just to set the expectation of homework